CivicActions/ssp-toolkit/docs/controls/AC.md

 > Security control type: Inherited (Cloud Service Provider)

-#### LINCS specific control or LINCS Responsibility
+#### CivicActions Responsibility

 This control is not applicable.
-LINCS does not connect with external information systems.
+The system does not connect with external information systems.